 Far-Reaching Touch Of Testosterone

-• Muscles: Increases protein synthesis, muscle mass, and strength
+- Muscles: Increases protein synthesis, muscle mass, and strength

-• Body Fat: Blocks the uptake/storage of fat and increases the number of fat burning beta-adrenergic receptors
+- Body Fat: Blocks the uptake/storage of fat and increases the number of fat burning beta-adrenergic receptors

-• Brain: Improves cognition, memory and sex drive
+- Brain: Improves cognition, memory and sex drive

-• Heart: Increases blood flow/ cardiac output.
+- Heart: Increases blood flow/ cardiac output.

-• Bone: Increases red blood cell production and maintains bone density
+- Bone: Increases red blood cell production and maintains bone density

-• Male Sex Organs: Supports sperm production and viability
+- Male Sex Organs: Supports sperm production and viability

-• Skin: Supports collagen and hair production
+- Skin: Supports collagen and hair production

-• Kidneys: Produces erythropoietin (EPO), which stimulates red blood cell production.
+- Kidneys: Produces erythropoietin (EPO), which stimulates red blood cell production.

 Many will turn to illegal substance use in an effort to reap the benefits of excess testosterone.
 We now know that choosing specific exercises can also ignite the body’s hormone-boosting capabilities.
-We can easily implement this strategy as we help clients suffering from what is commonly referred to as “Low T”.
+Trainers can easily implement this strategy as we help clients suffering from what is commonly referred to as “Low T”.

 Hit The Sprints

 Sprinting is often included in such workouts.
-Research demonstrated that testosterone levels increased significantly in participants who performed a series of very short but intense 6-second sprints.
+Research demonstrates that testosterone levels increased significantly in participants who performed a series of very short but intense 6-second sprints.
 Interestingly, these elevated testosterone levels tended to remain high even after a full recovery period.

 When creating such a program for clients, trainers might choose to include several sprints on the treadmill after concluding the weight-training portion of the workout.
 5-10 short sprints, no longer than 15 seconds in duration, are an ideal place to begin.